 Environmental Friendly Fishing Gear, ETP Trainings & Movie Night

 MDPI also raises awareness in the Fair Trade villages by having movie nights, where fishers, their family and villagers can learn more about life below the surface of the sea surrounding them.
-It is all work towards making the fishermen understand that their daily choices both on land and at sea, such as their choice of hooks for catching bigger tuna and where they dispose of their garbage, has an effect on the environment, which can impact their future as a fisherman.
+All these actions work towards making the fishermen understand that their daily choices both on land and at sea, such as their choice of hooks for catching bigger tuna and where they dispose of their garbage, has an effect on the environment, which can impact their future as a fisherman.

 Given the poor refuse collection infrastructure in Indonesia, there is usually low awareness and understanding amongst fishermen and their villages about waste management.
 In these remote villages, the rubbish is usually disposed of by throwing it to the sea.
 MDPI tries to build the awareness of fishers regarding the impact of their actions.
 Projects were conducted among fishers to build collection stations and also beach cleaning days are now a weekly occurrence in Salumpaga village, one of the Fair Trade sites in Tolitoli, Central Sulawesi.
 Waste management is also being monitored in each processing factory, with an assessment conducted in each section of the factory, from processing to office waste.
 A plan is required for correct disposal of rubbish from each part of the factory, such as the waste water, fish waste, paper waste and potential oil spills from generators.

 Joining Fair Trade made the fishers aware of the national and provincial regulations related to their fishing activities, such as regulations related to Illegal, Unregulated and Unreported (IUU) fishing.
-Additionally, participation in the Fair Trade program gives the fishermen to represent themselves in co-management meetings with provincial government, usually organised for twice a year.
+Additionally, participation in the Fair Trade program gives the fishermen the opportunity to represent themselves in co-management meetings with provincial government, usually organised twice a year (see DMC/KPDP on Fisheries Improvement webpage).
 In these meetings, fishers can share their experience and give inputs to the government.
 It is expected in Year 3 implementation (2017) that the fishers, certificate holders and government sign a commitment to co-management.